Anna Cantalini, MA, RP

 Registered Psychotherapist

-Life can change in painful and unexpected ways—through loss, illness, life-limiting diagnoses, or the lasting effects of a challenging relationship.
+Life can change in painful and unexpected ways—through loss, illness, or the lasting effects of a challenging relationship.
 You may feel overwhelmed, on edge, or disconnected.
 I support women and caregivers as they navigate the complexities of grief, chronic pain, anxiety, and the emotional impact of trauma.

 You don’t have to keep carrying the weight of your struggle alone.
-Therapy offers a calm, steady space to be seen, understood, and supported as you rebuild trust in yourself and your capacity to heal.
+Therapy offers a calm, steady, space to be seen, understood, and empowered as you reclaim your capacity to heal.

 Pronouns: She/Her